AdamMYoung/checkout-test/README.md

 # Checkout Test

 This application is a demonstration of the requirements provided in the checkout.com front-end developer interview.
 The application is built using Chakra-UI due to the strong accessibility it provides, Formik and Yup for form creation and validation, and react-vis for data visualization.
 For error tracking and logging, Sentry has been included as a dependency.
-Breadcrumbs will be automatically logged prior to an error via the Next.JS integration provided by sentry.
+Breadcrumbs will be automatically logged prior to an error via the Next.JS integration provided by Sentry.

+For production applications, implementing Sentry on the back-end would provide much better tracing of issues across FE and BE.

 ## Structure